 EVRY is a leading service provider for transaction monitoring in Northern Europe.
 EVRY monitors approximately 2.3 billion card transactions from 80 banks in 10 different countries per year and detects about 100,000 fraud attempts annually.
 EVRY’s algorithms can detect whether or not a transaction is fraudulent within 0.2 seconds.
 EVRY’s solutions currently stop eight out of 10 fraudulent transactions.

-About DNB DNB is Norway’s largest financial services group, and offers a full range of financial products and services, including loans and deposits, funds and asset management, life insurance and pension saving, payment and financing services, real estate brokerage and services related to the money markets and capital markets.
+DNB is Norway’s largest financial services group, and offers a full range of financial products and services, including loans and deposits, funds and asset management, life insurance and pension saving, payment and financing services, real estate brokerage and services related to the money markets and capital markets.

-About EVRY EVRY is one of the leading IT services and software providers in the Nordic region and has more than 10,000 customers across the private and public sectors.
+EVRY is one of the leading IT services and software providers in the Nordic region and has more than 10,000 customers across the private and public sectors.
 Every day more than five million people in the Nordic region use solutions delivered by EVRY.
 Through its strong local presence and in-depth technological and commercial insight, EVRY is a driving force for innovation and modernisation at its customers.
 EVRY reported turnover of NOK 12.6 billion in 2017 and has 8,500 employees across nine countries.
 Its headquarters are located at Fornebu just outside Oslo, and the company is listed on the Oslo stock exchange.